Carlo Mamo: Sliema Wanderers

 Despite the successes of the previous season, Carlo opted to leave the Birkirkara football club and join fellow Premier League side Sliema Wanderers for the 2000–01 season.
-In his first season with the Sliema Wanderers, Mamo made 19appearances and scored one goal, as he helped the club to a 2nd-place finish.
+In his first season with the Sliema Wanderers, Mamo made 19 appearances and scored one goal, as he helped the club to a 2nd-place finish.

 Carlo went into the 2001–02 season, as an established member of the first team squad.
 The club finished one position worse off than the previous, as they recorded a 3rd-place finish, with Carlo making 24 appearances, but failing to score a goal.

 The 2002–03 season was one of triumph for Carlo, as he won his second Premier League title, and his first with the Sliema Wanderers, making 17 appearances and scoring one goal.

 The success continued for Carlo and Sliema during the 2003–04 season.
 The club again finished in 1st position and won the title, with Mamo making 24 appearances without scoring.